 Coriander powder is derived from coriander seeds.
 It has a mild flavor and aroma and adds a sweet and savory taste to food during cooking.
 The coriander plant is a herb in the family of Apiaceae.
 It is also referred to as Chinese parsley, dhania, or cilantro.
 Coriander grows over a wide area of Southern Europe and Western Asia.
 The coriander powder, which is made from the seeds and its leaves, is used in different cuisines worldwide.
 Its seeds are dry-fried and afterward grounded to form the powder.
-The coriander powder is one of the world’s oldest spices and is an essential condiment in Indian Cuisine, barbecue, and other cuisines worldwide.
+Coriander powder is one of the world’s oldest spices and is an essential condiment in Indian Cuisine, barbecue, and other cuisines worldwide.

-The coriander powder is widely used in various recipes, especially Indian cooking.
+Coriander powder is widely used in various recipes, especially in Indian cooking.
 It is an essential condiment of curries and gravies, and its mild aroma helps to improve the appetite.
 It is also sometimes added to pancakes and waffles as it offers a pleasing taste.
 This spice is ideal for chili, soups, and stews.
 It is also used to make spice rubs and spice blends for marinades, spice mixes, and different sauces.
 For a spicy, woody taste, coriander powder can also be added in pies, stir-fry dishes, and even salad dressing.
 It also adds many flavors and works well with onions, potatoes, tomatoes, and bell peppers.
 The coriander powder is versatile and flexible.

 Coriander Powder Nutrition Facts: